kingjinho/notes_os/ch2.computer_and_performance/README.md

       :point_right: Interrupt

 ### Memory Mapped I/O(MMIO)

 - DMA is a must when it comes to forming an interrupt system
 - However, things get messy with DMA
     - In memory, it contains data for CPU and data for I/O, all mixed up
     - If memory puts data coming through DMA anywhere, It is going to be hard to manage
     - `Thus, We adopt a method segregating area for CPU data from area for data from DMA `
 - A method that allocating certain amount of space in memory to I/O work is called `Memory Mapped I/O`

+### Cycle Stealing

+- Memory then can be manged by both CPU and DMA
+- What if, both CPU and DMA access memory at the same time?
+    - Someone has to compromise :point_right: CPU in general
+        - I/O devices works slower than CPU
+- `CPU compromising access to DMA is called cycle stealing`

 # Parallel Processing